maks/MGit/README.md

 ### Clone a remote repository

-1. Click on the *+* icon to add a new repository.
+1. Click on the `+` icon to add a new repository
-2. Enter remote URL (see URL format below).
+2. Enter remote URL (see URL format below)
-3. Enter local repository name - note that this is not a full path since MGit stores all repositories in the same directory on the mobile device.
+3. Enter local repository name - note that this is **not** the full path, as MGit stores all
-4. Username - username to use to clone the remote repo.
-5. Password - password to use to clone the remote repo.
+repositories in the same local directory (can be changed in MGit settings)
-6. Click the *Clone* button.
+4. Click the `Clone` button
-7. If all the credentials are correct, MGit will download the repository (all branches) to your device.
+5. If required, you will be prompted for credentials to connect to the remote repo.
+MGit will download the repository (all branches) to your device

 ### Create a local repository
-1. Click on the *+* icon to add a new repository.
+1. Click on the `+` icon to add a new repository
-2. Click on *Init Local* to create a local repository.
+2. Click on `Init Local` to create a local repository
-3. Enter the name for this repository when prompted.
+3. Enter the name for this repository when prompted
-4. A local repo will be created.
+4. A local empty repo will be created

 ### URL format